EpicPuppy613/epic-engine/README.md

 # epic-engine

-Pure JS engine developed by EpicPuppy613
+Pure JS/TS game engine, Made by EpicPuppy613
-**This is a work in progess, it is not suitable for proper usage**
+**This is a work in progess, it is not suitable for production usage**

 ## Changelog

+### 0.1.1

+- Add cleaning script to npm scripts
+- Update description

 ### 0.1.0

-- Remove SemVer
-- Stable enough for use
+- Stable enough for development use

-### 0.1.0-dev.7

-- Fix importing issue

-### 0.1.0-dev.4

-- Change type to module

-### 0.1.0-dev.3

-- Updated README.md
-- Added changelog

-### 0.1.0-dev.2

-- Started adding event handling system
+- Primitive event handling system
-- Technically usable?
+- Typescript declarations